Users

 Password Requirements

-IMAT Solutions's basic password requirements are found below; however, the rules regarding passwords may vary depending on how the search appliance was configured:
+Basic password requirements are found below; however, the rules regarding passwords may vary depending on how your organization configured password requirements:

 • Must contain at least 12 characters

-• Must contain at least 1 uppercase letter, 1 lowercase, 1 number, and 1 special character
+• Must contain at least 1 uppercase letter, 1 lowercase letter, 1 number, and 1 special character

 • Cannot reuse the past 24 passwords